Wihyeongsu-Rust-projects/ip_sniffer/README.md

 # Port_sniffer

 ## Description
-This is a simple port sniffer that can be used to scan open ports on a target machine.
-It is written in Python and uses the socket library to create a connection to the target machine and scan for open ports.
-The script takes a target IP address as input and scans a range of ports to check for open connections.
-If an open port is found, the script will print out the port number and the service running on that port.
+This is a simple port sniffer that can be used to **scan open ports on a target ip**.

 ---